subirvarma/GeneralCognitics/_posts/2022-10-15-ConvNetsPart1.md

 ## Visualizing Activation Maps

 Unlike Convolutional Filters, Activation Maps can be visualized for all layers of a network, since each of them can be considered to be a grayscale image.
-This exercise was carried out in Chollet Section 5.4.1 and the results are summarized for the cat image shown below.
+This exercise was carried out in Section 5.4.1 of the book [Deep Learning with Python](https://www.manning.com/books/deep-learning-with-python) and the results are summarized for the cat image shown below.

 ![](https://subirvarma.github.io/GeneralCognitics/images/convnet36.png)

 *Figure 46*

-Figure 47 graphs some of the Activation Maps in Convolutional Layer 1 and Layer 8 of an 8 layer ConvNet, for the input image in Figure 46, .
+Figure 47 graphs some of the Activation Maps in Convolutional Layer 1 and Layer 8 of an 8 layer ConvNet, for the input image in Figure 46.
 We note tha following:

-- Recall that the Activations Maps in Layer1 act as detectors of simple shapes such as edges of various types.
+- Recall that the Activations Maps in Layer 1 act as detectors of simple shapes such as edges of various types.
 The Activation Maps figures in Layer 1 bear this out, since most of them outline the shape of the cat which is where the edges occur.
 - An examination of the Layer 8 Activation Maps on the other hand shows that they have very little resemblance to the original image.
 In most Activation Maps a few of the neurons show higher activation than the others (these are coded in yellow).
 These are responding to some higher level aspect of the input image, but we can't tell what that is from the Activation Maps figures alone.
 Thus higher level activations carry more and more information about the presence or absence of certain complex patterns in the input image, rather than the shape of the image itself.
-If a neuron has zero activation then it menas that the pattern it is looking for is not present in the input image.
+If a neuron has zero activation then it means that the pattern it is looking for is not present in the input image.

 ![](https://subirvarma.github.io/GeneralCognitics/images/convnet37.png)